shobrook/redshift/README.md

 _`ask PROMPT`_

-Ask a question about the state of your program at a breakpoint or exception.
-An agent will autonomously operate the debugger to investigate and figure out an answer.
+Ask a question about the state of your program.
+An agent will operate the debugger to investigate and figure out an answer.
+Save yourself the busywork of digging into the stack trace.

 _`fix [PROMPT]`_

-(Coming soon) If an exception is thrown, you can run this to find the root cause of the issue and propose a fix.
-The output will be a patch (diff) that you can auto-apply to your codebase.
-You may provide an optional prompt describing the issue.
+(Coming soon) When an exception is thrown, run this to find the root cause of the issue and get a fix.
+The output will be a patch that you can apply to your codebase.
+You can provide an optional prompt describing the issue.

 _`run PROMPT`_

 (Coming soon) Generates and executes code in the context of the current scope.
-Code will not be executed without your approval, and it'll run in an interpret whose global namespace is a copy of the variables defined at the current line of code.
+It'll run in an interpreter whose namespace is a direct copy of the program state at the current line of code.
+Generated code will not be executed without your approval.

 ## Installation